 Where an international application contains multiple dependent claims drafted in a manner different from that provided for in Rule 6.4(a), second and third sentences, the International Searching Authority may make an indication under Article 17(2)(b).
 Such an indication, however, is only made if and to the extent to which a meaningful search is not possible.
 The latter applies also in the case where the national law of the Office acting as International Searching Authority does not allow multiple dependent claims to be drafted in the said different manner.
 Such a case is also noted in the written opinion, and it will of course only be possible to establish a written opinion or international preliminary examination report on novelty and inventive step to the extent that the claims have in fact been searched.

 Supplementary international search

-The considerations in this chapter apply in general to supplementary international searches carried out under Rule 45bis in accordance with paragraphs Additional limitations which can be applied by authorities are explained in paragraphs .
+The considerations in this chapter apply in general to supplementary international searches carried out under Rule 45bis in accordance with paragraphs 15.76 to 15.97.
+Additional limitations which can be applied by authorities are explained in paragraphs 15.87 and 15.88.

 Appendix to Chapter 9